Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Attack on Android

 \subsection{Threat Model}

-We assume an attacker with \emph{perfect knowledge} $\theta_{PK} = (\mathcal{D}, \mathcal{X}, g, \bm{w})$ ({see~\Cref{app:threatmodel} for details on threat models}).
+We assume an attacker with \emph{perfect knowledge} $\theta_{PK} = (\mathcal{D}, \mathcal{X}, g, \bm{w})$ (see \autoref{app:threatmodel} for details on threat models).
 This follows Kerckhoffs' principle~\cite{KerckhoffsLaCM} and ensures a defense does not rely on ``security by obscurity" by unreasonably assuming some properties of the defense can be kept secret~\cite{Carlini:Evaluating}.
-Although deep learning has been extensively studied in adversarial attacks, recent research~\citep[e.g.,][]{Tesseract} has shown that---if retrained frequently---the DREBIN classifier~\citep{Arp:Drebin} achieves state-of-the-art performance for Android malware detection, {which makes it a suitable target classifier for our attack}.
+Although deep learning has been extensively studied in adversarial attacks, recent research~\cite[e.g.,][]{Tesseract} has shown that---if retrained frequently---the DREBIN classifier~\cite{Arp:Drebin} achieves state-of-the-art performance for Android malware detection, {which makes it a suitable target classifier for our attack}.
 DREBIN relies on a linear SVM, and embeds apps in a \emph{binary} feature-space $\mathcal{X}$ which captures the presence/absence of components in Android applications in $\mathcal{Z}$ (such as permissions, URLs, Activities, Services, strings).
 We assume to know classifier $g$ and feature-space $\mathcal{X}$, and train the parameters $\bm{w}$ with SVM hyperparameter $C=1$, as in the original DREBIN paper~\cite{Arp:Drebin}. {Using DREBIN also enables us to evaluate the effectiveness of our problem-space attack against a recently proposed hardened variant, Sec-SVM~\cite{Battista:SecSVM}}.
 Sec-SVM enforces more evenly distributed feature weights, which require an attacker to modify more features to evade detection.
+Although the authors of~\cite{Battista:SecSVM} evaluated the robustness of Sec-SVM in the feature-space $\mathcal{X}$ for increasing $l_0$ attack norms, in~\autoref{sec:experiments} we demonstrate that it is feasible to evade Sec-SVM in the problem-space.

 We consider an attacker intending to evade detection based on \emph{static analysis}, without relying on code obfuscation as it may increase suspiciousness of the apps~\cite{Balzarotti:Packer, Balzarotti:DeepPacker} (see \autoref{sec:discussion}).